-MODULE CODE: HI GH3032 032 MODULE TITLE: W based Action Research CREDITS: 40 FHE FHEQ Level: 6 ACS CODE: X210 PRE-REQUISITES: None CO- -REQUISITES: None C OMPENSATABLE: N

-This module enables students to extend their skills and knowledge of business and apply theory in practice by undertaking a business project of importance for an organisation.
+MODULE CODE: HIGH: 3032 MODULE TITLE: V Work-based Action Research MODOLL CODL.
+MIGHT Volk-based Action Research CREDITS: 40 FHEQ Level: 6 JACS CODE: X210 PRE-REQUISITES: None CO-REQUISITES: None COMPENSATABLE: N SHORT MODULE DESCRIPTOR: (max 425 characters) This module enables students to extend their skills and knowledge of business and apply theory in practice by undertaking a business project of importance for an organisation.
 They will demonstrate their ability to specify, plan, research and implement a project in a real world situation, to time, cost and specification.

-ELEMENTS OF ASSESSMENT Use HESA KIS definitions]
+ELEMENTS OF ASSESSM ENT Use HESA KIS definitio ons] COURSEWORK Practical

-COURSEWORK Practical

-C1 85% P1 15%
+P1

-SUBJECT ASSESSMENT PANEL Group to which module should be linked: Business situation, to time, cost and specification
+SUBJECT ASSESSMENT PANEL Group to which module should be linked: Business

+• Investigate a significant business issue for an organisation situation, to time, cost and specification